humnetlab/BikesBogota/README.md

     step4_percolation.ipynb perform the percolation on a network made up by (1) potential flow network + (2) the existed bikepaths in Bogota.

+    step_5_identify_bike_faciliites.ipynb after getting the final network it determines which edges do not have an existing or projected bicycle facility on them

     The latter file communities_table.ipynb is the notebook to generate the figure 7 from the paper.

 References: